boavenn/minject/README.md

 }
 ```

-### Injection
+### Dependency injection
 To mark a member of the class or its constructor as an injection point simply annotate it with `@Inject` annotation.
-As of JSR-330 standard, three types of injection are supported:
+As of JSR-330 standard, three types of dependency injection are supported:
 * **Constructor injection**
 	```java
 	public class MyClass {